jedick/plotmydata/README.md

 ## Features

-- Load data from built-in [R datasets] or user-provided URLs.
+- Multiple data sources: Upload a file, provide a URL, or use built-in [R datasets].
+- Data awareness: Uploaded files are automatically summarized for the LLM.
+  - *This lets you describe a plot without knowing the exact variable names.*
+- Code generation: The LLM writes R code based on its internal knowledge.
+- Code execution: Tools are provided for making plots with base [R graphics] (default) and [ggplot2].
+  - *To use ggplot2, just mention "ggplot" or "ggplot2" in your message.*
-- Instant visualization: Plots are shown in the chat interface and downloadable as conversation artifacts.
+- Instant visualization: Plots are shown in the chat interface and downloadable as artifacts.
 - Interactive analysis: Use an R session so variables persist across tool calls.

 ## Running the app